fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

-> **✅ Update:** 2.0.0 is launched with major updates (October 21, 2021).
+> **✅ Update:** 2.0.0 is launched with major updates.
 All packages are updated to the latest version.
 React 17+ and Next 11+ is added.
 Redux persist storage is reorganized.
-No breaking changes.
 Everything is tested.
 Thanks for your overwhelming love and support. ✌

 ## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A ready boilerplate for NEXT JS projects with persistent global state ✨